parveen-daffodil/au-software-as-a-service/au-saas-agreement.md

 # SaaS Agreement

-`Purpose` This template is for the creations of agreements for a Contractor to deliver software as a service to a Customer.
+`Purpose` This template is for the creations of agreements for a Provider to deliver software as a service to a Customer.

-`Party 1 Name` Contractor
+`Party 1 Name` Provider

 `Party 2 Name` Customer